by Alison McMahan

 January—Guy is present when Georges Demenÿ demonstrates his phonoscope and offers Richard the patent for his biographe, a 60 mm motion-picture camera.
 Because Richard is busy fighting a lawsuit with his brother, nothing comes of the meeting.

-Spring—Richard loses the patent suit and is forced to go out of business.
+MAY—Richard loses the patent suit and is forced to go out of business.

 July 7—Léon Gaumont takes over the office, buys the inventory, and starts his own company, the Société en commandite Léon Gaumont et Cie, retaining Alice Guy as office manager.